BISCUE Books

 - Japanese companies between the latter half of 1970s and 1980s (Leading to Learning Organization)

-- What were learned from Japanese companies?
+- What had been learned from Japanese companies?

 - (3) Why the learning places dissapeared